Surfside 6: Background

 The series was announced in April 1960 as a replacement for Bourbon Street Beat.
 One paper described it as like "replacing a violin with a fiddle".
-It was given a Monday night slot at 8:30.
+It was given a Monday-night slot at 8:30.

-In June it was given a timeslot of Monday 8.30 pm

 Reception

-According to one critic Surfside 6 "was one of TV's weakest shows.
-For the most part poorly written and not exactly endorsed by the Actors Studio.
-But the teenagers loved it."
+According to one critic, Surfside 6 "was one of TV's weakest shows; for the most part it was poorly written and not exactly endorsed by the Actors Studio, but the teenagers loved it."
 The Los Angeles Times called it "inept".

 The show managed to be renewed for a second season.

-By April 1962 the show was cancelled.
+By April 1962, the show was cancelled.

 Follow-up

 After the show was cancelled, Troy Donahue moved over to the cast of Hawaiian Eye to replace Anthony Eisley.
 Donahue played hotel social director Philip Barton.

 Also, a book was released, Surfside 6 by Jay Flynn (US, Dell 8388, October 1962).

 Margaret Sierra died in 1963 of a congenital heart condition.

 Four years later, in 1966, Van Williams went on to his own short-lived TV series (which later became a cult classic), The Green Hornet, which co-starred Bruce Lee.

 The houseboat was damaged in 1964, when Hurricane Cleo hit Miami.